-EOCO, NLA join forces to fight fraudsters robbing Ghana several millions of Cedis
+EOCO, NLA join forces to fight fraudsters robbing Ghana several millions of cedis

-Upon assumption of office, the current Director-General of the NLA, Sammi Awuku waged a relentless war against fraudsters who under the guise of being employees of the company, have been defrauding innocent Ghanaians and the Authority while others operate without the requisite licenses.
+Upon assumption of office, the current Director-General of the NLA Samuel Awuku waged a relentless war against fraudsters who under the guise of being employees of the company, have been defrauding innocent Ghanaians and the Authority while others operate without the requisite licenses.

 This crusade has led to the arrest of several persons in various parts of the country who are currently being prosecuted in the law courts.

-During a courtesy call on him by the Executive Secretary of EOCO, COP Maame Yaa Tiwaa Addo-Danquah (Mrs), Mr. Sammi Awuku bemoaned the increasing number of fraudsters operating in the system robbing the state of huge resources and hailed EOCO’s readiness to help flash out these criminals operating within the space of the NLA
+During a courtesy call on him by the Executive Secretary of EOCO COP Maame Yaa Tiwaa Addo-Danquah (Mrs), Mr. Samuel Awuku bemoaned the increasing number of fraudsters operating in the system robbing the state of huge resources and hailed EOCO’s readiness to help flash out these criminals operating within the space of the NLA

 He disclosed that government through the NLA is losing millions of cedis due to the activities of these lotto fraudsters which directly and indirectly affect the image of the establishment reiterating that the NLA hopes to exceed its financial target, which will help drive the government’s developmental agenda in 2022.